Can your dispensary POS system handle all the unique California regulations? Book a demo to see how Flowhub helps you stay compliant.

-California cannabis laws have experienced many changes since the passing of the “Compassionate Use Act” to legalize medical marijuana use in 1996.
-Among those changes was 2016’s Proposition 64, or the Adult Use of Marijuana Act (AUMA), which marked the legalization of recreational marijuana in California.
+California cannabis laws have experienced many changes since the "Compassionate Use Act" was passed to legalize medical marijuana use in 1996.
+Among those changes from lawmakers was 2016’s Proposition 64, or the Adult Use of Marijuana Act (AUMA), which marked the legalization of recreational marijuana in California.

-As the rules and regulations are rapidly evolving, we’ve put together this list of the California cannabis laws dispensaries must know to stay compliant.
+As the rules and regulations rapidly evolve, we’ve put together this list of the California cannabis laws that dispensaries must know to stay compliant.

 You can find the full state law and regulations here.

 California uses Metrc as its state track-and-trace system.

 The Department of Cannabis Control oversees the legal marijuana market in California.

 Adults in California can purchase up to 28.5 grams of non-concentrated cannabis, 8 grams of concentrated cannabis, and 6 immature cannabis plants per day.

 Medical marijuana patients can purchase 8 ounces of medical cannabis per day.

 Cannabis labels in California have a primary panel for the most important information and an information panel for all other required information.